Doc Holliday: Alleged murder of Ed Bailey

 Wyatt Earp recounted one event during which Holliday killed a fellow gambler named Ed Bailey.
 Earp and his common-law wife Mattie Blaylock were in Fort Griffin, Texas, during the winter of 1878, looking for gambling opportunities.
 Earp visited the saloon of his old friend from Cheyenne, John Shannsey, and met Holliday at the Cattle Exchange.
-The story of Holliday killing Bailey first appeared nine years after Holliday's death in an 1896 interview with Wyatt Earp that was published in the San Francisco Enquirer.
+The story of Holliday killing Bailey first appeared nine years after Holliday's death in an 1896 interview with Wyatt Earp that was published in the San Francisco Inquirer.

 According to Earp, Holliday was playing poker with a well-liked local man named Ed Bailey.
 Holliday caught Bailey "monkeying with the dead wood" or the discard pile, which was against the rules.
 According to Earp, Holliday reminded Bailey to "play poker", which was a polite way to caution him to stop cheating.
 When Bailey made the same move again, Holliday took the pot without showing his hand, which was his right under the rules.
 Bailey immediately went for his pistol, but Holliday whipped out a knife from his breast pocket and "caught Bailey just below the brisket" or upper chest.
 Bailey died and Holliday, new to town, was detained in his room at the Planter's Hotel.

 In Stuart Lake's best-selling biography, Wyatt Earp: Frontier Marshal (1931), Earp added to the story.
 He is quoted as saying that Holliday's girlfriend, "Big Nose Kate" Horony, devised a diversion.
 She procured a second pistol from a friend in town, removed a horse from its shed behind the hotel, and then set fire to the shed.
 Everyone but Holliday and the lawmen guarding him ran to put out the fire, while she calmly walked in and tossed Holliday the second pistol.